CodedSketch: A Coding Scheme for Distributed Computation of Approximated Matrix Multiplication: The Proposed Scheme

 \subsection{General CodedSketch Design}

 Now we present the proposed scheme for distributed computation of an approximation for the matrix multiplication using CodedSketch in a general setting.
-First of all, the input matrices $\mathbf{A}$ and $\mathbf{B}$ are partitioned into equal-size $p\times m$ and equal-size $p\times n$ sub-matrices as \eqref{eq7} and \eqref{eq8}.
+In summary, the encoding step of CodedSketch has three important parts which use the ideas of entangled polynomial codes and count-sketch to form the useful combination of randomness and structured codes such that an approximated version of multiplication is computed.
+First of all, the input matrices $\mathbf{A}$ and $\mathbf{B}$ are partitioned into equal-size $m\times p$ and equal-size $p\times n$ sub-matrices as \eqref{eq7} and \eqref{eq8}.
 In this setting, the following steps will be taken: